Daniel338910111/email_ssh/README.md

     q = quit (exiting the program)
     shutdown = shutdown the computer
-    screenshot = takes a screen shot and sending it to your emai
+    screenshot = takes a screen shot and sending it to your email

 how to activate: